This vegan spicy peanut, potato and black bean soup can be prepared simply in the slow cooker or stove top.

 - 1 teaspoon chilli powder use extra if preferred

-- 5 tablespoons peanut butter crunchy or smooth
+- 5 tablespoon peanut butter crunchy or smooth

 - 330 grams potato rough chopped into small dice